 Donors can’t learn more about you unless you communicate your mission and vision to them.
 Keep your donors up-to-date with what’s happening with your campaign or development initiative and share news with excitement!
-Publications, emails, social media, direct mail, videos, reports, campaign microsites, brochures, infographics, and statistics, you name it…they’re great ways to share information.
+Publications, e-newsletters, Facebook, videos, reports, brochures, you name it…they’re great ways to share information.

-In addition to all the info sources above, put all your great development swag in their hands, too.
+In addition to all the info sources we pointed out above, put all your great development swag in their hands, too.
 And we’re not just talking about printed materials, either.
-Give them the tools they need to make sharing your information with others easy, too.

 Love on ‘Em

-It’s important to thank each person who has given a gift to your campaign, especially with loyal, consistent donors.
+It’s important to thank each person who has given a gift to your campaign.
 Those personal, handwritten notes cannot be underestimated.
 Donors who believe that their gifts are appreciated (every time they make one!) are more likely to continue giving than those who received personal attention one time but not for successive gifts.

 Also arm your board members with notecards when they have a one-on-one convo with a potential donor (heck, even offer to drop the cards in the mail for them).